cmyr/RustPlayground/README.md

 ### Known issues

 - Performance is not great; it is expected that documents are only ever a few hundred lines.
 - Drawing is hacky.
-We don't blink the cursor, and we only draw the cursor as an underbar.
-This will change at some point.
+We may draw ghost selections.

 ### TODO